fedir/fedir.github.com/_posts/2013-04-18-magento-installation-on-cheap-ovh-hosting.md

 AllowOverride should be in All for Your Magento directory.

+### Store transfert

+Then You could make files transfer and database import into the dB Your Magento site.
+The most simple way - it's to use rsync.

+    rsync -av localfolder/ magento@XX.XX.XX.XX.:/home/magento/

 ### Database creation

 After that, You should create the database and configure the access for Magento user.